KusionStack/kusionstack.io/docs_versioned_docs/version-v0.14/2-getting-started/3-getting-started-with-kusion-server/0-installation.md

 ### Installation Options

-> Note: A valid kubeconfig configuration is required for Kusion to function properly.
-You must either use the installation script, provide your own kubeconfig in values.yaml, or set it through the --set parameter
+> **Important:** Kusion requires a valid kubeconfig configuration to function properly.
+You can provide it via:
+> - Installation script (recommended)
+> - Custom values.yaml file
+> - Helm --set parameter

+> **Note:** Default kubeconfig path is `/var/run/secrets/kubernetes.io/kubeconfigs/`
+> To use a different path, set `kubeconfig.kubeConfigVolumeMountPath` to your desired path.

 You have several options to install Kusion:

 #### 1. Using the installation script (recommended)

-Download the installation script from the [KusionStack charts repository](https://github.com/KusionStack/charts/blob/master/scripts/install-kusion.sh)
+Download the [installation script](https://github.com/KusionStack/charts/blob/master/scripts/install-kusion.sh) from the KusionStack charts repository.

 ```shell
 curl -O https://raw.githubusercontent.com/KusionStack/charts/master/scripts/install-kusion.sh